- Welcome to the First Year Focus

 Please pull up your car to the areas marked below depending on your room assignment.

 You will unload your belongings into an empty numbered box outlined on the sidewalk.
 Barnard staff will assist you with finding an empty box.
-Please make sure you have someone stay with your belongings while the student goes to Barnard Hall to check-in.
+Please make sure you have someone stay with your belongings while the student goes to the Diana Center to check-in.

-The student will need to come to the lobby of Barnard Hall (just inside the Main Gates) to check-in for Housing & Orientation.
+The student will be directed to the lobby of the Diana Center to check-in for Housing & Orientation.
 Make sure someone stays with your belongings!

 After getting your room key, you'll stop by the NSOP table in front of Barnard Hall.
 You will tell them which numbered sidewalk box your belongings are in.
 This will put you in the queue for an Orientation Leader to come help you move in.